laminas/laminas-form/docs/book/v3/application-integration/form-element-manager-mvc.md

 If a form needs some preparation for creation then a factory can be used.

-The following example creates a class as factory for the form:
+The following example creates a factory class for the form:

 ```php
 final class AlbumFormFactory